rpi-ha/sarah/README.md

 # S.A.R.A.H. for openHAB...
 It's just the beginning.
-The openHAB companion app... get a fully configured, working openHAB instance on a raspberry pi in minutes.
+The openHAB companion app... get up and running on openHAB in minutes on a raspberry pi.
 Some of the features you get out of the box:
 <ul>
  	<li>Speech preconfigured</li>
  	<li>USB audio preconfigured and ready for speakers</li>